-This article is a technical comparison between WebExtensions and "classic" extensions developed using direct XUL manipulation and direct access to XPCOM.
-It's intended to help orient people who maintain an add-on like this, and who are planning to port the add-on to WebExtensions.
+This article is a technical comparison between the WebExtensions technology and "classic" extensions developed using direct XUL manipulation and direct access to XPCOM.
+It's intended to help orient people who maintain an add-on like this, and who are planning to port it to use WebExtension APIs.

-At a very basic level, XUL/XPCOM extensions are similar to WebExtensions.
+At a very basic level, XUL/XPCOM extensions are similar to extensions developed with WebExtensions.
 They both include:

-- manifest files defining metadata for the add-on and some aspects of its behavior.
+- manifest files defining metadata for the extension and some aspects of its behavior.

 - the ability to add specific UI elements, such as buttons, to the browser.